HanoverStatsLabs/resources/labs/Lab7Instructions.md

     sum(~own_rate|country, data=guns) %>% sort() %>% dotplot()
     ```

+    If the dotplot looks too squeezed in the generated report, put it in its own chunk and use the chunk's options menu and the option **Use custom rigure size** to specify the desired height for the chunk.

     You should see two clusters in the dotplot, a couple of high outliers, and one extremely high outlier.

     Describe the distribution of `own_rate`.
 What are the outliers and what are their gun ownership rates (number of guns per 100 population)?